xuankimtran/docs-1/pages/katalon-studio/docs/upgrade-subs.md

 1. Log in to [Katalon TestOps](https://testops.katalon.io/).
 2. Select your **Organization**.
 Go to **Settings > Subscriptions Management > Studio Subscriptions**.
-3. Locate which product you want to upgrade, click **Upgrade**.
-Toggle between the monthly and the annual to select the annual billing cycle.
+3. Locate which product you want to upgrade, click **Upgrade** to select between monthly and annual.

 4. Pay for the prorated amount.